East Tennessee: In popular culture

-Dolly Parton's Coat of Many Colors

-The television film Dolly Parton's Coat of Many Colors aired on NBC in 2015.
-The film was inspired by her 1971 song and album of the same name, and recounts her childhood in the mountains of East Tennessee.
-The film was generally praised by critics, and received the Tex Ritter Award from the Academy of Country Music.

 Economy

 Throughout the 19th and early 20th centuries, East Tennessee's economy relied heavily on subsistence agriculture.
-Agriculture still plays a vital role in Tennessee's economy, such as Grainger County's renowned tomatoes.
+Agriculture still plays a vital role in Tennessee's economy.
 In the cities, however, manufacturing was the main source of prosperity and growth.
 In the years following the Civil War, Chattanooga became one of the first industrial cities in the South.
 Other cities in East Tennessee such as Knoxville, Kingsport, Cleveland, Maryville, and Morristown were among some of the first cities in Tennessee to experience the effects of the Industrial revolution in the United States, and most manufacturing facilities constructed in the state in the latter 19th century located in East Tennessee.
 The region's economy remained predominantly agrarian during this time, however.